 TGm editor: Please modify the following paragraph in this subclause as shown below:

 If a mesh STA is in light sleep mode for a mesh peering, it shall enter the awake state prior to every TBTT of the corresponding peer mesh STA to receive the Beacon frame from the peer mesh STA.
 The mesh STA may return to the doze state after the beacon reception from this peer mesh STA, if the peer mesh STA did not indicate buffered individually addressed or group addressed frames.
 If an indication of buffered individually addressed frames is received, the light sleep mode mesh STA shall send a peer trigger frame with the RSPI field set to 1 to initiate a mesh peer service period with the mesh STA that transmitted the Beacon frame (see 14.14.9.2 (Initiation of a mesh peer service period)).
-If an indication of buffered group addressed frames is received, the light sleep mode mesh STA shall remain in awake state after the DTIM Beacon reception to receive group addressed frames The mesh STA shall remain awake state until the More Data subfield of a received group addressed frame is set to 0 or if no group addressed frame is received within the PHY specific Group Delivery Idle Time.
+If an indication of buffered group addressed frames is received, the light sleep mode mesh STA shall remain in awake state after the DTIM beacon reception to receive group addressed frames The mesh STA shall remain awake state until the More Data subfield of a received group addressed frame is set to 0 or if no group addressed frame is received within the PHY specific Group Delivery Idle Time.
 (See 14.14.5 (TIM types).)

 11.2.3.4 TIM types